-Step 2: Locate your starting point about halfway down the back of the bikini bottom.
-Make sure that it is also in the center of the bottoms width wise (we don't want to look like one of our butt cheeks is bigger than the other, right?).
+- Locate your starting point about halfway down the back of the bikini bottom.
+Make sure that it is also in the center of the bottom's width (we don't want to look like one of our butt cheeks is bigger than the other, right?)

-Step 3: When you find the center, poke your needle through the fabric coming from the inside of the swimsuit, as not to show the tail end of the thread.
+- When you find the center, poke your needle through the fabric coming from the inside of the swimsuit, so the end knot will be on the inside.

-Step 4: Measure out roughly 1 centimeter and poke your needle back into the fabric, this time coming from the outside swimsuit.
-When you pull through, pull tight on the thread and you will see your first "scrunch".
+- Measure out roughly 1 centimeter and poke your needle back into the fabric, this time coming from the outside.
+When you pull the thread through, pull tight and you will see your first "scrunch."

-Step 4: Repeat steps "3" and "4" six more times or until you are about an inch and a half away from the top, making sure your puling tight (but not too tight you break the thread) and going upwards on the swimsuit.
+- Going upwards on the swimsuit, take six more stitches until you are about an inch and a half away from the top or waistband, making sure you are pulling tight but not so tight you break the thread.

-Step 5: When you've reached about 4 to 6 "scrunches" (depending on just how bubbly you want your butt to be) feed the thread back through all of them.
-I generally do this about 3 or 4 times just to make sure your scrunches don't fall out.
+- When you have 4 to 6 "scrunches" (depending on just how bubbly you want your butt to be), double the stitches you've already made to reinforce them.
+I generally do this about three or four times just to make sure the scrunches don't come undone.

-Step 6: Now you want to tie a knot at the end of the thread.
-I like to tie the end of the thread with the beginning of thread because its easy and they are so close.
+- Now you want to tie a knot at the end of the thread.
+I like to tie the end of the thread with the beginning of the thread because it's easy and they are so close.

-And tada!
-You now have yourself a cute little booty to show off at the beach (or pool if your like me and are landlocked).
-So in conclusion, would you rather spend $50 at Victoria's Secret or spend $10 at Walmart and 5 extra minutes of elbow grease to get your dream butt?
+Tada!
+You now have yourself a cute little booty to show off at the beach (or pool if you, like me, are landlocked).
+So, would you rather spend $50 at Victoria's Secret or spend a few bucks and five minutes of elbow grease to get your dream butt?